Keyword optimization remains an essential component in any successful content marketing strategy – it’s just gotten more nuanced over time.

-With that in mind, let’s take a look at the keyword optimization techniques that will dominate the industry in 2018:
+With that in mind, let’s take a look at the keyword optimization techniques that can work for you:

-Thankfully, there are numerous tools available to generate search queries, offer suggesting and help build out initial keyword lists.
+Thankfully, there are numerous tools available to generate search queries, offer suggestions and help build out initial keyword lists.

 In fact, there may be too many out there, making it difficult at times to cut through the noise and find the most effective platform.